jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2022-08-26-emr-on-eks-with-terraform/index.md

 ## Infrastructure

 When a user submits a Spark job, multiple Pods (controller, driver and executors) will be deployed to the EKS cluster that is registered with EMR.
 In general, Karpenter provides just-in-time capacity for unschedulable Pods by creating (and terminating afterwards) additional nodes.
 We can configure the pod templates of a Spark job so that all the Pods are managed by Karpenter.
 In this way, we are able to run it only in transient nodes.
 Karpenter simplifies autoscaling by provisioning just-in-time capacity, and it also reduces scheduling latency.
-The source can be found in the post’s [**GitHub repository**](https://github.com/jaehyeon-kim/emr-on-eks-terraform).
+The source can be found in the post's [**GitHub repository**](https://github.com/jaehyeon-kim/emr-on-eks-terraform).

 ![](featured.png#center)